clustermin/fastcron/src/content/docs/guides/random-keywords.md

 You can head to the **Variables** page, and add your own keywords/variables.
 For example, if you add a variable named `token` with the value `SECRET`, you can use `__token__` in all your cronjobs, POST data, and payload.

-Use it when:
-- you don't want to share secrets with your team members.
-- you want to change it once and apply it to all cronjobs.
+Use it when you want to change it once and apply it to all cronjobs.

 ## Auto update cronjob URLs